A Robust Multi-Item Auction Design with Statistical Learning: Main Results

 Let $k=|K|$ be the number of items in set $K$.
-Only the items in $K$ may have reduced revenue, as the type I estimated types are equal to true types and will not impact the final revenue.
-Additionally, for any $i \in[m]$ and $j\in [N]$, when $\hat{t}_{ijU}-\hat{t}_{ijL} = 0$, with probability $(1-\alpha/2)$, the true bid is smaller than the estimated bid. \begin{theorem} With probability $(1-\alpha/2)^{n}$, the revenue based on the estimated type $\hat{t}$ we get from Section \ref{Designate the value} is less than the expected revenue of true type $t$ by at most $kd$. \end{theorem} The proof of this theorem is given in Appendix \ref{Theorem}.
-We make three remarks on Theorem \ref{T1}.
-First, when the number of items, $N$, is limited, it is likely that the number of items, $k$, in the set $K$ in Eq.~\eqref{K} will also be limited because of $k<N$.
-As a result, $kd$ will also be relatively small, which in turn indicates that the proposed mechanism is likely to perform effectively in this scenario.
+The revenue reduction is limited to the items in $K$ since only the distributions of bidder $B_i$'s valuation for items in $K$ are altered and degenerate into one-point distributions.
+We have the following result. \begin{theorem} Let $\widehat{M}$ be the VCG mechanism implemented on $\widehat{D}$ constructed in Section \ref{Designate the value}, and ${M}_0$ be the VCG mechanism implemented directly on ${D}$. $M$ is the degenerated VCG mechanism using only query access to $\widehat{M}$.
+Then with probability $(1-\alpha/2)^{n}$,

-Second, in comparison to the findings in \citet{10.1145/3490486.3538354}, our proposed mechanism demonstrates a distinct advantage in scenarios where the number of bidders, $m$, is large and the number of items, $N$, is small.
-Specifically, while their revenue lower bound exhibits a negative correlation with the number of bidders, $m$, our revenue lower bound exhibits a negative correlation with the number of items, $N$, and is independent of $m$.
-Thus, our mechanism is particularly well-suited for environments with a high number of bidders and a limited number of items.
+\end{theorem} The proof of this theorem is given in Appendix \ref{Theorem}.
+We observe that when the number of items, $N$, is limited, it is likely that the number of items, $k$, in the set $K$ in Eq.~\eqref{K} will also be limited due to the constraint $k<N$.
+Consequently, $kd$ will also be relatively small, indicating the potential effectiveness of the proposed mechanism when $N$ is small.
+Moreover, our proposed mechanism holds a distinct advantage over the robust mechanism design described in \citet{10.1145/3490486.3538354} in situations where the number of bidders, $m$, is exceptionally large.
+While their revenue lower bound demonstrates a negative correlation with $m$, our revenue lower bound remains largely unaffected by $m$.
+This is due to the fact that $k$ is strictly smaller than $N$, and $d$ is a hyper-parameter that is typically reduced to control the number of $n$ as $m$ increases.
+Therefore, our mechanism is particularly well-suited for environments with a high number of bidders and a limited number of items.

-Third, Theorem \ref{T1} shows that the performance of our proposed mechanism depends on $kd$.
+Theorem \ref{T1} shows that the performance of the revised VCG mechanism based on Section \ref{Designate the value} depends on $kd$.
 The value of $d$ is a hyper-parameter that is chosen based on the specific characteristics of the data set at hand.
 The density function, and subsequently the length of the confidence intervals, can vary from dataset to dataset, thus requiring the selection of an appropriate value of $d$.
-In Section \ref{subsubsection3.3.5}, we will further explore the appropriate range of values for $d$.
+In Appendix \ref{A3}, we give the algorithms of the implemented VCG mechanism and the details of how to explore the appropriate range of values for $d$.